Second Reading (Christmas Midnight): Titus 2:11-14

 Grace appeared when Christ was born into the world.
 Grace still appears when we show others the influence of the Spirit in our lives.
 Grace is powerful, because it brings God into clear view.

-On the Christmas Eve, reflect on the power of God's grace in your life.
+On Christmas Eve, reflect on the power of God's grace in your life.
 Thank God for his gracious gift.